 Advisor: Juan G. Santiago, Michael Stadermann

-- Design, optimize, build and test a high performance multi-stage capacitive desalination (CD) system to desalinate brackish water with the throughput of 1-2 L/hr, coupling it with a high-efficiency energy recovery circuit.
+- Designed, built and optimized a high performance multi-stage capacitive desalination (CD) system (controlled by LabVIEW program) to desalinate brackish water with the throughput of 1-2 L/hr and an energy recovery efficiency of 90%.

-- Develop a numerical model of multi-stage CD system in COMSOL to study mass transport through porous electrodes, and provide guidance to system design and performance optimization.
+- Developed a high-fidelity numerical model of multi-stage CD system in COMSOL to study mass transport through porous electrodes, and provide guidance to system design and performance optimization.

 - Studied and characterized internal resistive components of CD systems using electrochemical diagnostic techniques.
 Developed a novel electrical contact configuration for CD systems to achieve energy consumption reduction by a factor of ten.